mosaicml/composer/CONTRIBUTING.md

 ## New Algorithms

 Have a new algorithm you'd like to contribute to the library as part of your research?
-Reach out to us on Slack or file a new issue with the proposed method, and we'll work with you to get started!
+We welcome any PRs, and recommend filing an issue with the proposed method or reaching out on Slack first!

 ## Submitting a contribution